Build Quality and Handling

 How much heavier?
 It depends on the L-bracket company, but let’s take RRS for example.
 The lightest L-bracket they make for the Nikon Z7 II is 67 grams / 2.4 ounces.
 Meanwhile, their L-bracket for the Nikon Z9 weighs 210 grams / 7.4 ounces.
 The costs are $150 and $270 respectively.
 That’s triple the weight and almost double the price.

-I’m sure that most photographers who buy the Z9 aren’t choosing it because they’re ultralight junkies.
+I’m sure that most photographers who buy the Z9 aren’t choosing it because they’re ultralight junkies, so maybe none of this matters to you.
 Still, it’s not ideal that the Z9’s L-bracket alone weighs about as much as the Z7 II’s L-bracket and a small lens like the Nikon 28mm f/2.8 put together.

 It’s not that I blame Nikon; the Z9’s design is no different from the Canon EOS R3, Canon 1DX series, or previous Nikon DSLRs with integrated vertical grips and battery compartments on the left.
 Still, the Z9 is the first integrated-grip Nikon camera to target landscape photographers since the D3X.
-The number of people who use it with an L-bracket may be relatively high.
+The number of people who use it with an L-bracket may be higher than usual, so I believe it’s important to point out the potential for concern.

 The Nikon Z9 has the best handling of any Nikon Z camera yet, with a button for almost every possible need.
 Even more important is the advanced customizability on the Nikon Z9, including five dedicated function buttons and countless ways to reassign the Z9’s layout in the custom controls menu.

-A vertical control layout on a mirrorless camera may be a bit of a polarizing feature, since it completely eliminates the lightweight advantage that’s gained from removing the mirror mechanism.
-And it’s true that the Nikon Z9 is a big, heavy camera, in line with the Nikon D4, D5, and D6 in size and weight.
+A built-in battery grip on a mirrorless camera may be a bit of a polarizing feature, since it completely eliminates the camera’s lightweight advantage.
+And it’s true that the Nikon Z9 is a large, heavy camera that roughly matches the Nikon D4, D5, and D6 in size and weight.

 So, even though the Nikon Z9 is well-built and full of features – with ports, buttons, and dials galore – it’s not designed for everybody.
 For this camera to make sense, you need to be the type of photographer who switched from DSLR to mirrorless to gain features, not the type who switched in order to save weight.
-Or, alternatively, you’ll need to keep a smaller backup Nikon Z camera around when you need to travel light.
+Or, alternatively, you’ll need to keep a smaller backup Nikon Z camera around when you need to travel light, like the Z6 II or Z7 II.

-On the following page, I’ve explained the Nikon Z9’s menu setup, including the implementation of menu banks.
-The Nikon Z9 is certainly the most complex Z-series camera yet, so I’ve done my best to clarify things.
-Click below to go to the next page, “Viewfinder + Rear LCD,” or jump to any other page in this review.
+On the following page of this review, I’ve explained the changes that Nikon made to the Z9’s viewfinder and rear LCD.
+So, click below to go to the next page, “Viewfinder + Rear LCD,” or jump to any other page in this review.